17, Wellington Street, Ripley, Derbyshire, England UK DE5 3EH

 Welcome to the Art & Illustration Studio of Chumleys Art!

-Richard is a sketcher, painter, illustrator and art instructor.
+Richard is a sketcher, painter, illustrator, animator and art instructor.
 His body of work has appeared in local galleries, magazines, books, web sites and corporate publicity for major highway, transportation and architectural projects nationwide.

 He has won many awards both here and in America and in 2008 Richard raised the profile of coloured pencils as a fine art medium when he won the inaugural David Shepherd Wildlife Foundation Wildlife Artist of the Year with an orangutan painting called The Hope of Sepilok.
 It also won the Endangered Species Category in the same competition and Founders Prize for the Best UK Entry in the 6th Annual International Open UK Coloured Pencil Society Exhibition 2008.

 Since then, business has been very busy.
-Richard uses many types of medium but is an accomplished coloured pencil artist who has exhibited at the Art Materials Live Show at the National Exhibition Centre in Birmingham with the UK Coloured Pencil Society several times.
+Richard became a professional artist in 2019 after 35 years as a civil engineer in Local Government.
+He uses many types of medium, mainly digital nowadays but is an accomplished coloured pencil artist who has exhibited at the Art Materials Live Show at the National Exhibition Centre in Birmingham with the UK Coloured Pencil Society several times.

 His signature coloured pencil work has appeared in art books all over the world.
 Good publications such as A Compendium of Drawing Techniques by

-This site is a representation of just some of Richards work as shown in the Portfolio.
-Particular interest is the Creative Process and Commission pages which explain how he does what he does and how people and companies can commission a piece of artwork or illustration.
+This site is a representation of just some of Richards work - check out his Portfolio.
+Particular interest is the Creative Process and Commission pages which explain how he does what he does and how people and companies can commission a piece of artwork or illustration which can be sent anywhere on the planet.
 This site is for you whether you are someone wanting a picture of their loved one in coloured pencil, graphite, acrylic and digital or are a company looking for a project, idea or branded logo to be visualised and painted as a 3D illustration.
 Feel free to browse the site but the content is only a snippet of what he creates.
-For example, he completed his thousandth caricature commission last year and so the site only shows his most recent work for your viewing.
-Please get in touch with him to discuss your needs on these and anything that takes your fancy.
-You can use the Contact Me form on this site.
+Much of his work is private until the recipient gets the work which could be several months later.

-You can also check out his You Tube channel & Vimeo following the links below to see how he creates his art in video demonstrations and you can also see them on his social media links at the foot of the page too.
+You can also check out his You Tube Channel & Vimeo following the links below to see how he creates his art in video demonstrations and you can also see them on his many social media links at the foot of the page too.

 Please enjoy the site and remember to call back soon.

 Chumleys Art fine art paintings in a traditional medium: pencil; pen and ink; coloured pencil and acrylics - whatever your fancy.
-There is something for everyone in this gallery.
-Enjoy the vast range of commissions undertaken.
+There is something for everyone in this gallery

 - See more of Richard’s animated corporate illustration videos by hitting the link above